-For all ESO instruments data acquisition will be done by executing Observation Blocks (OBs), i.e. observing sequences specified by the astronomer which are based on templates provided by ESO.
+Data acquisition for all ESO instruments will be done by executing Observation Blocks (OBs), i.e., observing sequences specified by the astronomer that are based on templates provided by ESO.
 VM investigators will be encouraged to construct their OBs before arriving on the site using P2PP.
 At the telescope OBs can be created or further modified in real-time (with the exception of VIMOS MOS and FORS2 MXU mode).
 VM investigators will be required to arrive on Paranal before the start of their observing run as follows: 24 hours for UVES, and 48 hours for all other instruments.
-On La Silla, Visiting Astronomers shall arrive 1 to 2 days before the start of the observations, and may leave the site up to 1 to 2 days after the end of their observing run according to the transportation schedule (see the La Silla Science Operations page).
+On La Silla, visiting astronomers shall arrive 1 to 2 days before the start of the observations, and may leave the site up to 1 to 2 days after the end of their observing run according to the transportation schedule (see the La Silla Science Operations page).
+Observers should note that twilight during visitor mode runs is used by the observatory to acquire calibrations and will be given to observers on a best-effort basis.

 Note that programmes must be executed as specified and approved at Phase 1.
 The proposer should prepare a backup/alternative programme to be executed in place of the primary programme if the observing conditions are not ideal.
 The original science case and goals should be followed.
-Such backup programmes must be approved by ESO prior to the observing run.
-The corresponding requests must be submitted via the webbased form available at http://www.eso.org/sci/observing/phase2/ProgChange/.
-If the conditions prevent the Visiting Astronomer's primary programme to be executed the telescope will be used for the execution of Service Mode observations; assuming no backup programme is in place and that Service Mode observations are allowed on that telescope.
+Such backup programmes must be approved by ESO at least two weeks in advance of the observing run.
+Requests sent on shorter notice, in particular within less than 48 hours from the start of the run, may not be processed on time.
+In those cases, the corresponding data will be not be accessible from the ESO Science Archive Facility until the request is approved.
+The corresponding requests must be submitted via the web-based form available at the Target/Instrument Setup Change Request webpage.
+If the conditions prevent the Visiting Astronomer's primary programme to be executed the telescope will be used for the execution of Service Mode observations, assuming no backup programme is in place and that Service Mode observations are allowed on that telescope.
 Raw data are available for download shortly after acquisition.